 Brooks Hits on Miss

-In October 1994, Waitin’ on Sundown became Brooks & Dunn’s first album to reach No. 1 on the Billboard Top Country Albums chart.
-The 10-song offering was bolstered by its No. 1 lead single, “She’s Not the Cheatin’ Kind,” as well as “I’ll Never Forgive My Heart” (No. 6) and chart-topper “Little Miss Honky Tonk.”
+In October 1994, Waitin’ on Sundown became B&D’s first album to reach No. 1 on the Billboard Top Country Albums.
+The 10-song offering was bolstered by its No. 1 lead single, “She’s Not the Cheatin’ Kind.”
+It also included “I’ll Never Forgive My Heart” (No. 6) and chart-topper “Little Miss Honky Tonk.”

-For the album’s fourth single, the duo turned to “You’re Gonna Miss Me When I’m Gone,” which featured Kix on lead vocals.
+For the album’s fourth single, the duo turned to “You’re Gonna Miss Me When I’m Gone.”
+The tune featured Kix on lead vocals.
 The tune was penned by Kix, Ronnie, and Don Cook.
 Of course, Cook had a hand in writing B&D’s “Brand New Man,” “My Next Broken Heart,” and “That Ain’t No Way to Go,” among others.

 Brooks & Dunn released “You’re Gonna Miss Me When I’m Gone” on June 12, 1995.
 A little more than two months later on August 19, the tune summited the Billboard Hot Country Songs chart.
 In addition, “You’re Gonna Miss Me When I’m Gone” was nominated for Best Country Performance by a Duo/Group at the 1995 Grammy Awards.
 However, the song was bested by the Mavericks’ “Here Comes the Rain.”